grandeurdev/js-sdk/README.md

 Now once you got the reference to the datastore class, you can simply use all the features by calling the respective methods.

-Datastore of Grandeur Cloud is based on no-sql/document based database model.
+Datastore of Grandeur is based on no-sql/document based database model.
 So you can store documents (as knonw as records in sql) into various collections (as known as tables in sql).
 The document is based on JSON datastructure.
 Methods of this class are documented in following sections

 ### collection
 From the datastore class, you can get a reference to a collection in order to execute a query or insert new documents into it.